crazybie/tgc/README.md

 - To make objects in proper tracing chain, you must use GC wrappers of STL containers instead, otherwise, memory leaks may occur.
 - gc_vector stores pointers of elements making its storage not continuous as a standard vector, this is necessary for the GC.
 All wrapped containers of STL stores GC pointers as elements.
 - You can manually call gc_delete to trigger the destructor of an object and let the GC claim the memory automatically.
 Besides, double free is also safe.
-- For the multi-threaded version, the collection function should be invoked to run in the main thread therefore the destructors can be triggered in the main thread as well.
+- For the multi-threaded version, the collection function should be invoked from the main thread therefore the destructors can be triggered in the main thread as well.

 ### Performance Advice